compvisia/Lila/README.md

 cd Lila
 ```

-Afterwards use these to build and run Lila!
+Afterwards use these to build Lila and run the Application!
 Windows:
 ```
 "Scripts/BuildWindows.bat"